redfish4ktc/maven-soapui-extension-plugin/README.md

 **Bug fixes**

+  * starting from soapui 3.6.1, almost all SmartBear plugin versions have missing dependencies.
+This is fixed in maven-soapui-extension-plugin
   * fix the 'groovy.log' bug, see the [logs](https://github.com/redfish4ktc/maven-soapui-extension-plugin/wiki/Tips#wiki-log-config) documentation
   * 'mock' goal
     * make the 'skip' parameter work, see [#35](https://github.com/redfish4ktc/maven-soapui-extension-plugin/issues/35)